Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Public education for children age 5 to 19 years old is free.
-In Alberta children between the ages of 6 and 16 must attend school.
-Parents can choose to send their child to kindergarten.
-The school system is divided into 12 grade levels.
+Publicly funded education for children aged 5 to 19 years is free.
+In Alberta, children between the ages of 6 and 16 must attend school.
+Parents can choose to send their children aged 5 to kindergarten.
+Beyond kindergarten, school is divided into 12 grades, or school years.

-Adult education is also known as continuing education.
+Adult education is also known as continuing education or advanced education.
 It consists of classes or courses for adults who want to: